qsb-dev/quantum-space-buddies/README.md

 - useKcpTransport - Allows you to directly connect to IP addresses, rather than use the Epic relay.
 - dumpWorldObjects - Creates a file with information about the WorldObjects that were created.
-- playerIdInLogs - Appends the player id to every log message sent.
+- instanceIdInLogs - Appends the game instance id to every log message sent.
 - hookDebugLogs - Print Unity logs and warnings.
 - avoidTimeSync - Disables the syncing of time.
 - debugMode - Enables debug mode.
 If this is set to `false`, none of the following settings do anything.